intlify/bridging/README.md

 # bridging

-Utilities that provide universal compatibility for Vue 2 &amp; Vue 3
+Utilities that provide compatibility for Vue 2 & Vue 3